Kickstart Your Savings with these Simple Money Saving Challenges

-Because let’s all admit it, we don’t need to have an extra hundred dollars to start saving.
-We can start even with just a dollar every day.
+Let’s all admit it, we don’t need to have an extra hundred dollars to start saving.
+We can start with just a dollar every day.
 So, enter money-saving challenges!
 Not only are they effective in making sure we’re hitting a savings target, but they can help us build a savings habit through consistent regular practice.

-A challenge may sound exactly like it is: challenging.
+A challenge may sound exactly like it is–challenging.
 But I always find it exciting, a learning experience, and a major accomplishment once you hit your goal.
-So, here a few reminders to help you succeed in your next money-saving challenge.
+So, here are a few reminders to help you succeed in your next money-saving challenge.

 Find a purpose for your challenge.

-Make the idea of saving more appealing by setting aside a purpose for why you want to save in the first place.
-I’ve found that if I know how (or where) I’m going to spend all that money, whether it’s for a vacation or a home appliance I’ve been wanting to buy for months, I’m more determined to consistently tuck away a penny (or two) as much as I can.
+Make the idea of saving more appealing by identifying a purpose for why you want to save in the first place.
+I’ve found that if I know how (or where) I’m going to spend all that money, whether it’s for a vacation or a home appliance I’ve been wanting to buy for months, I’m more determined to consistently tuck away a penny (or two) as often as I can.

 Make sure it’s separate from your usual spending account.

 Create a virtual pot in your current account where you can set aside the money for your savings challenge.
-Or, you can even go old school and get yourself a piggy bank, a jar (whatever tickles your fancy) where you can put in the money.
-The important thing is, it’s someplace that you can’t easily access or withdraw.
+Or you can even go old school and get yourself a piggy bank or a jar (whatever tickles your fancy) where you can put the money.
+The important thing is, it’s someplace that you can’t easily access or withdraw

 Be realistic.

-It’s easy to get super excited and overwhelm yourself with multiple challenges – only to realize you haven’t done a proper study of your monthly incomings and outgoings.
-Part of committing to a money-saving challenge is taking also a good long look at your lifestyle habits and knowing which items you can cut down on so that the money typically spent on these things will be diverted into your savings instead.
+It’s easy to get super excited and overwhelm yourself with multiple challenges – only to realize you haven’t done a proper study of your monthly money-in, money-out.
+Part of committing to a money-saving challenge is taking a good long look at your lifestyle habits and knowing which items you can cut down on so that the money typically spent on these things will be diverted into your savings instead.

 Hacks to Rock Your Next Money-Saving Challenges